jpbm/probabilism/README.md

 # Probabilism

-Random calculations for rust removal, or perhaps you're just looking for answers.
+A collection of *random* calculations for rust removal, or perhaps I was just looking for answers.

 ![](img/cover.png)